sandboxyer/EasyAI/README.md

 console.log(await AI.Generate('The text below is cake recipe'))

-// This code will output a cake recipe
+// This code will generate a cake recipe
 ```